[General curriculum vitae]

 old-fashioned winch-launched glider.

-At 17, I did a "flying scholarship" with the Oxford Air
+At 17, I did a "flying scholarship" of around 30 hours flying with the Oxford Air

 Training School at Carlisle Airport (summer 1973), flying mainly Piper